right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 8. Spread your feet out about shoulder width apart.
 Don't get squeezed in.
 Own your space around you.
 It's yours and you should occupy it.
 9. Smile.
 This is simple and effective.
 Just a hint of a smile can convey so much.
 10. Take full breaths.
 Most guys will breathe shallow breaths when they feel threatened or they feel like their personal space is too small.
 Breathe through your abdomen, not your chest.
 11. Keep your eyes still.
-Don't be

----

-# CHASE HUGHES

-scanning the room for better things or cooler people.
+Don't bescanning the room for better things or cooler people.
 You need to know that the party is right here...inside you.
 Looking around the room only shows you are bored, or looking for important people in the room.
 Looking around like this while a guy or girl is talking to you is a solid way to boost status.
 12. Avoid hygienic gestures in public such as fixing hair, licking lips, adjusting clothing, looking down at your outfit, and looking into mirrors as you pass by them.
 13. Keep all of your arm movement while speaking even with or below your chest line.
 14. Remember that no matter how much you "fake" body language, your internal state of mind will leak through and be visible.
 Women are certifiable experts at reading body language.
 You must be internally sound for all of your body language to come through looking tight.
 This is why a man whose life is together and who "handles his business" has great body language because he knows that everything is going his way and he created that reality.